 Transport: From Tuzla there are frequent buses to Olovo (2 hours) and Sarajevo (3 hours)

 Accomodation & Food: Tuzla does not have many hotels and therefore I used Airbnb when I was there.
 There are a lot of restaurants that serve the typical Balkan cuisine.
 Among the best of the budget restaurants are Limenka, Sezam Tenis, Makedonka, Biblioteka 45, Zlatko and Carsijska Cesma.

 2. Olovo: trekking through the hills (recommended 1-2 days)

 On the way from Tuzla to Sarajevo you will find the small town of Olovo that sees few foreign visitors.
 This is a truly off the beaten path destination and there is in fact not much to do in the town itself.
-However, Olovo is surrounded by stunning mountains and beautiful landscapes that makes it a great base for some trekking in the surrounding hills and get a glimpse of Bosnia’s incredible nature.
+However, Olovo is surrounded by stunning mountains and beautiful landscapes that makes it a great base for some trekking in the surrounding hills where you can get a glimpse of Bosnia’s incredible nature.

 Some of the mountain paths are part of the via dinarica, a long distance hiking trail that is being developed to increase ecotourism in the region.
 It crosses the Dinaric Alps through several countries in the Balkans.
 National Geographic rated the via dinarica as one of the best destinations in 2017.

 I really enjoyed the small hikes we did by simply following the paths up the hill where we were awarded with beautiful views on the town below.
 Olovo is a safe area to walk around, but it is important you stay on the paths.
 Sadly, mines are still a problem if you venture deep into the forests around Olovo.

 Transport: from Olovo’s bus station there are several buses to Sarajevo (1 – 2 hours)